 - Illustrations, figures, tables and audio/video files are included in the manuscript itself, and are available as separate files (for provision upon acceptance).
-Authors may submit figures/tables/illustrations as supplemental files with their initial submission if they wish.
 See the manuscript preparation guidelines for formatting these files.

 - All requirements specific to a certain type of submission (e.g. Research Articles) have been satisfied.
 See the section policies for additional guidance.